Gin people

+The Việt were labelled Yue (越族 (Yuèzú), Sino-Vietnamese: Việt tộc; Vietnamese: người Việt tại Trung Quốc) before the introduction of the names "Kinh", "Gin", or "Jing", in 1958.
+This name change was requested by the Kinh people, who did not want to be associated with the country of Vietnam, as 越/Yue made them look like Vietnamese citizens in China, and thus they chose their ethnic name, the Kinh.

 The Gin population was 33,112 as of 2020.
-This number does not include the 36,205 Vietnamese nationals studying or working in Mainland China recorded by the 2010 national population census.
+This number does not include the 36,205 Vietnamese nationals studying or working in Mainland China, recorded by the 2010 national population census.

 Terminology

 In Vietnamese, Kinh and Việt are used interchangeably to refer Vietnamese people, with Kinh used more in more official contexts; the Chinese characters for the ethnic group, 京 and 越, are the same as in Sino-Vietnamese.
 Kinh (京), meaning "capital city", evolved to refer to people living in the lowlands, to distinguish them from people living in the highlands.
 Việt (越) is a reference to the Baiyue, a collection of non-Han peoples who lived in southern China since ancient times.

 History

 The ancestors of the Gin people immigrated to the area from Hải Phòng, Vietnam, during the 16th century and established communities on the three originally uninhabited islands of Wutou, Wanwei and Shanxin.

-During the Mạc dynasty (1533-1592), the land south of Shidawanshan Mountains were ceded to the Ming dynasty.
+During the Mạc dynasty (1533–1592), the lands south of Shiwandashan Mountains including the Bailong Peninsula were ceded to the Ming dynasty.
 Jiangping was a melting pot of Vietnamese and Chinese, however, the region was neglected by the Vietnamese government.
 During the 18th and 19th, the area became a hotbed of piracy (see: Pirates of the South China Coast).
-After the end of the Sino-French War in 1885, Jiangping, Bailong Peninsula and the Jing Islands were ceded by the French to Qing China.
+After the end of the Sino-French War in 1885, Jiangping and the Jing Islands were ceded by the French to Qing China.